Foods | Cooking

 Hints & Tips

-This dark, dense pumpernickel bread gets its color and intense flavor from the molasses, cocoa, and coffee.
-This bread is delicious anytime of day.
+This dark, dense Raisin Pumpernickel Bread gets its color and intense flavor from the molasses, cocoa, and coffee.
+This bread is delicious anytime of day!

 Check out Linda's Bread Making Hints: